The Power of Self-Relationship Training: Transforming Negative Self-Treatment

 Steps to Cultivate Self-Compassion:

-Recognise & challenge NTS – Replace self-criticism and other detrimental self-processes with constructive affirmations.
+• Recognise and challenge NTS – Replace self-criticism and other detrimental self-processes with constructive affirmations.

-Practice self-kindness – Treat yourself with the same compassion you would offer a friend.
+• Practice self-kindness – Treat yourself with the same care and understanding you would offer a close friend.

-Prioritise emotional needs – Acknowledge and validate your feelings instead of suppressing them.
+• Prioritise emotional needs – Acknowledge and validate your feelings instead of suppressing, denying, or distorting them.

-Integrate all aspects of the self – Accept imperfections as part of being human.
+• Integrate all aspects of the self – Acknowledge, process, and integrate challenging or difficult self-aspects – imperfections are part of being human.

-Engage in active self-involvement – Take steps towards integration, healing, and self-growth.
+• Engage in active self-involvement – Take intentional steps toward healing, growth, and inner integration.

 Applying This in Therapy

-Therapy provides structured techniques to reshape the self-relationship and break free from negative self-treatment.
+Therapy provides a safe and constructive space to begin exploring your relationship with yourself, and can offer structured techniques to reshape it and break free from patterns of negative self-treatment.
 Some effective approaches include:

-Constructive Dialogue – Fostering meaningful conversations between conflicting self-aspects to promote integration and harmony.
+• Constructive Dialogue – Encouraging meaningful communication between conflicting parts of the self to identify unmet needs and support integration and inner harmony.

-Compassion-Focused Therapy (CFT) – Cultivating self-kindness to counteract NTS.
+• Compassion-Focused Therapy (CFT) – Cultivating self-acceptance and self-kindness to counteract NTS.

-With the right tools and support, individuals can transform their inner dialogue, develop emotional resilience, and create a more compassionate relationship with themselves.
+With the right tools and support, individuals can develop greater awareness of their inner dialogue, behaviours, and the emotional effects that follow—enabling transformation, building resilience, and fostering a more compassionate relationship with themselves.

 Final Thoughts: The Power of Self-Relationship Training